-There shall be a Labor Management Committee consisting of four (4) Union representatives and four (4) employer representatives.
-Representatives of the Union on the Committee shall be allowed to use available Union Release hours to cover regular hours missed as a result of a Labor Management meeting, but in no event shall representatives of the Union on the Committee lose pay or benefits for meetings mutually scheduled during their duty times.
-Participation during off-duty hours shall be compensated as hours worked pursuant to Section 17.01.
+There shall be a Labor Management Committee consisting of Management and Labor representatives.
+Representatives of the Union on the Committee shall be allowed to use available Union Release hours to cover regular hours missed as a result of a Labor Management meeting.

-The Committee shall meet on request of either party and at least every sixty (60) days to discuss all matters of mutual concern.
+The Committee shall meet on request of either party, but no less than quarterly, to discuss all matters of mutual concern.
 The Committee shall be chaired by the Union President or his/her designee.
 Committee members shall submit to the chair any agenda items at least five (5) days prior to the scheduled committee meeting when possible.